opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 ### Bar Chart

-This vertical bar graph using the live streaming weather data shows the maximum temperature in four cities for a specific time range.
+This vertical bar chart created using the live streaming weather data shows the maximum temperature in four cities for a specific time range.

 ![Bar Chart](../../images/kibana-bar-chart.png)